Spina = Latin: “spine”

 Preparing For Your Appointment

 Drs.
-Peter D. Angevine, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Peter D. Angevine, Christopher E. Mandigo, Alexander Tuchman, Richard C.E.
 Anderson (Pediatric) and Neil A. Feldstein (Pediatric) are experts in treating conditions common among patients with spina bifida.
 Each can also offer you a second opinion.